huggingface/blog/classification-use-cases.md

 “Working with Hugging Face saved us a lot of time and money.
 One can feel lost when implementing complex text classification use cases.
 As it is one of the most popular tasks, there are a lot of models on the Hub.
 The Hugging Face experts guided me through the massive amount of transformer-based models to choose the best possible approach.
-Plus, I felt very well supported during the model deployment.”
+Plus, I felt very well supported during the model deployment”
 ```

 ### **Results and conclusion.**